Ediblelnk/Terminal_Chess/README.md

 ### Windows

 To run on Windows, navigate to the `terminal-chess/windows` directory.
-Then run the executable by entering `./terminal-chess.exe`.
+Then run the executable by entering `terminal-chess.exe`.

 ## Limitations & Known Issues

 - En Passant and Castling are not considered legal moves.
+- Under specific circumstances, the bot will not deliver checkmate, and instead will get stuck in a loop of almost checkmate.